fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - _Historical Theory_, 143--163 (Ch.
 8: Representing the Past).
 - _Historical Theory_, 164--184 (Ch.
 9: History and Partisanship).

 ### 3: _Historical Theory_ VI
 - _Historical Theory_, 185--196 (Ch.
 10: Conclusion).
-- Peruse the [Metahistory site](https://unm-historiography.github.io/metahistory/) again to remind yourself of the essays, their style, strengths and weaknesses.
-Pick an essay you want to EDIT according to the [Metahistory guide](metahistory-guide).
+- Peruse [Metahistory](https://unm-historiography.github.io/metahistory/) again to remind yourself of the essays, their style, strengths, and weaknesses.
+Pick an essay you want to EDIT according to the [Metahistory guide](metahistory-guide), which is a guide to WRITING essays that you will use for your own, but also tells you what to look for when EDITING.

+{% include alert.html class='danger' title='Book reflection' text="
+- What did you think of _Historical Theory_?
+How was it most useful?
+Where was it too confusing?
+What questions did it leave unanswered?
+How might we have prepared for or approached the book differently?
+"%}

 {% include alert.html class='info' title='In class' text="
 - _Historical Theory_ Wrap up discussion
-- _Metahistory_ Editing instructions
+- _Metahistory_ revision assignments and editing instructions "%}
-"%}

 ## Week 12
-### 8: Metahistory Review and Historiographical Research Methods
+### 8: _Metahistory_ Review and Historiographical Research Methods
 - No new reading

 {% include alert.html class='danger' title='Essay revisions due' text="
+- Carefully follow the directions for [setting up your _Metahistory_ repository](metahistory-setup).
+- Carefully follow the directions for [revising _Metahistory_](metahistory-revisions).
+This exercise walks you through the process of making and publishing changes.
+- As you revise, make sure you are referring to the checklist on [_Metahistory_ guide](metahistory-guide).
-Complete, commit, and create a pull request your edits.
-Please make sure you are following the [revision guide](revision-guide).
+- After you finish your revisions, commit them to your repository, and create a pull request for your edits.
+This is _exactly_ the same process you followed for the test edit.
 "%}

 {% include alert.html class='info' title='In class' text="
 What questions do we need to be asking to make _Metahistory_ most usable for students learning the basics of historiography?
-- What are the strengths and weaknesses of what's already there?
+- What are the strengths and weaknesses of the essay you edited?
-- What you find to be lacking?
-- What kinds of topics aren't there that should be?
-- Where did you get confused in class and wished you had an essay to help you?
-- What topic do you want to write about?
 "%}